DirectSponsor/roflfaucet/docs/LIGHTWEIGHT_INCLUDE_SYSTEM.md

-# Lightweight HTML Include System
+# ROFLFaucet Include System Documentation

-**BBEdit-Style Includes for Modern Web Development**
+**Lightweight HTML Include & Placeholder System**

-A simple, lightweight alternative to WordPress and complex frameworks that brings back the simplicity of BBEdit's include system while maintaining modern deployment workflows.
+A simple, lightweight build system that processes HTML includes and placeholders without complex frameworks.
+Each page becomes its own "template" with comment-based directives that tell the build script where to inject shared components and how to process metadata.

 ## 🎯 Overview